systematic-magic/aop/text.rst

    	  	:alt: Figure number
    	  	:scale: 99%
     |
-	If figure has pannels, than callout can have a letter (letter case should be the same as on figure image):
+	If figure has pannels, then callout can have a letter (letter case should be the same as on figure image):

 	| :sampleu:`Fig. 1A`
 	| :sampleu:`Fig. 1a`